tarmolov/tarmolov.github.com/_drafts/bem-calendar.md

 In javascript i-bem provides methods like findBlockInside/findBlockOn for finding nested blocks.
 It also provides method findBlockOutside but this method breaks the idea of independent blocks.
 Do not use this method at all!

-All javascript modules were wrapped busing YMS.
+All javascript modules were wrapped using YMS.
 For example,
 ```
 modules.define('i-bem__dom', function (provide, DOM) {